mjordan/islandora_workbench_docs/docs/running_scripts.md

     sys.exit(1)
 ```

-Note that scripts must be set to executable, and that they must contain the shebang line (in the case of the above Python script, `#!/usr/bin/env python`) as is the convention of the language the script is written in.
+Note that scripts must be set to executable, and that they must either contain the shebang line as is the convention of the language the script is written in, or if they do not, the interpreter to use to run the script must be explicitly included in its `run_scripts` entry as illustrated above.
+Windows .bat scripts require neither a shebang line nor an explicit interpreter.

 Also, because registered scripts take the path to the Workbench configuaration file as their first command-line argument and an entity ID as their second argument, it is possile to execute the scripts on the command-line, like this: